Lucas the Spider: Television series

 In March 2018, following the purchase of the series by Fresh TV, the company announced to produce a long-form series based on the web series.

 In February 2020, Cartoon Network acquired the US broadcast rights to the series for a broadcast in early 2021 on the main channel and on Boomerang.
 However, the series instead became a launch series for the Cartoonito block, and began airing on the block on September 18, 2021.
 The series left Cartoonito on September 23, 2022, and later HBO Max on September 30, leaving three episodes unaired in the US, however they would air in Canada.
 On August 31, 2023, the series returned to Max, with all episodes of Season 1.
 Season 1 began streaming on Netflix on October 30, 2023.
-Unlike other broadcasts of it, the Netflix releases and Israeli airings are in PAL pitch.

 The series returned to the Cartoonito lineup on December 1, 2023 to air its last three episodes, but left the lineup again on April 5, 2024.
 In October 2024, the series began airing on Discovery Family.